On the reliability of voting processes: the Mexican case: Time behavior of PREP

 \section{Time behavior of PREP}

-Around 20:00 hrs on July 2nd, 2006, the {\it Program of Preliminary Electoral Results} (PREP) of IFE~\cite{PREP} began to publish on its website the vote percentages for the presidential election performed that day.
-The update was each $5$ minutes and the news services reproduced it.
-A very close election, according to opinion polls, was expected between the two main candidates of P1 and P3 parties.
-(See Ref. \cite{Acronyms} for the key of the party names).
-At the beginning, the tendency showed a decrease in the number of votes for the P1's candidate and an increase for the candidate of the party P3.
+Around $20:00$ hrs on July 2nd, 2006, the {\it Program of Preliminary Electoral Results} (PREP) of IFE~\cite{PREP} began to publish on its website the vote percentages for the presidential election of that day.
+The update was every $5$ minutes and the news services reproduced it.
+A very close election, according to opinion polls, was expected between the two main candidates of PAN and PRD.
+(Recall we shall use the names of the main political parties in a coalition).
+At the beginning, the tendency showed a decrease in the number of votes for the PAN's candidate and an increase for the candidate of PRD.
 At first sight, a crossing seemed to be imminent between the percentage of votes obtained by the two candidates.
-For this reason, several scientists as well as laymen started the capture of real-time data using different methods, some captured by hand, others captured automatically with programs like {\em perl} \cite{Mochan}.
+For this reason, several scientists as well as laymen started the capture of real-time data using different methods, some captured by hand, others captured automatically with programs like {\em perl} \cite{Mochan,Baqueiro}.

-In Fig.~\ref{Fig:RealTime} we show the plot of the real-time data given by the PREP for the three main candidates of P1-P3 parties.
-This plot shows roughly two tendencies for the vote percentage obtained by the candidate of P3 party.
-The increasing tendency changed to a decreasing one around 3:00 AM ($\sim 70\%$ in Fig.~\ref{Fig:RealTime}) of July 3rd.
-As can be seen in the same figure, the P2 candidate increased its vote percentage changing the tendencies of the candidates of P1 and P3, respectively.
+In Fig.~\ref{Fig:RealTime}(a) we show the plot of the real-time data given by the PREP for the three main candidates captured in election day~\cite{Baqueiro} as well as the data obtained from the PREP file (in lines at the figure).
+This plot shows roughly two tendencies for the percentage obtained by the candidate of PRD.
+The increasing tendency changed to a decreasing one around 3:00 AM (around $ 70\%$ of the processed vote certificates in Fig.~\ref{Fig:RealTime}) of July 3rd.
+As can be seen in the same figure, the PRI candidate increased its vote percentage changing the tendencies of the candidates of PAN and PRD, respectively.

+As a result, no crossing between the vote percentage of the two main candidates was found with the PREP in real time.
+In order to test the suspicious that real time data published in the web page of IFE is not coincident with the reported data in the PREP file, we plotted both of them in Figure~\ref{Fig:RealTime}(a), and they agree.

+A common belief is to consider that the behavior of a graph like Figure~\ref{Fig:RealTime} reaches its final value in a direct way, and a change like the presented here looks suspicious.
+However, one must be careful, since we cannot consider {\it a priori uncorrelated} behavior.
+The graph shows {\it vote percentage} and, evidently, this fact introduces correlations between the variables as we shall explain.
+For the sake of clarity we drop the multiplication by $100$.
+The percentage of votes for party 1, for instance, at certain time $t$ or percentage of processed vote certificates is calculated by